Why Do the Sea Turtle Come Ashore

 Not just any beach will do for these expecting mothers though.
 The turtles are notably particular about the shorelines they choose for nesting.
 There are certain characteristics they look for when selecting the suitable place to lay their eggs.
 Light, temperature, vegetation and absence of predators are all important factors.

-See Also Why Do Turtle Cross the Road
+See Also How Long Do Turtle Filters Last

 Beach Characteristics Preferred by Sea Turtles